This non-Biblical holiday is a minor one, and is one that is observed only by the Orthodox and Chasidim (Ultra-Orthodox).

 LAG BA-OMER – Hebrew for “Thirty-three in the Omer.”
-This is the name of a minor, non-Biblical holiday that will be observed by the religious on April 23 in 2013, or Iyar 18 in the Jewish calendar starting at sunset.
+This is the name of a minor, non-Biblical holiday that will be observed by the religious on sundown Wednesday, May 2, and ending at sundown on Thursday, May 3, 2018, or Iyar 18 in the Jewish calendar.

 In Vayikra (Leviticus) 23:10-14, on the Feast of Firstfruits, God told His people to bring a sheaf of grain, the firstfruits of the harvest, to the priest in the Temple.
 This was to be done “on the next day after the sabbath (Passover sabbath).
 The priest was to wave this sheaf of grain as a thanksgiving offering for the harvest.
 Other offerings were commanded also on this day, the Feast of Firstfruits.
 The sheaf of grain that was waved was called the “omer.”
 In Vayikra 23:15-21, God then enjoined His people to number seven sabbaths (seven weeks), or 49 days, beginning on this day of Firstfruits.
 After this numbering, on the 50th day, an offering of grain from the new harvest was to be brought to the Temple, along with other sacrifices.
 This 50th day is the holiday of Shavuot (Shavuos), or “Weeks,” in Hebrew.
 In HaBrit HaChadasha, or the New Covenant, we know it as Pentecost in Acts chapter 2.